-- 10.5.18 The ECoW attends a weekly (or fortnightly, if agreed) meeting which will include representatives from the Employer, Contractor, sub-contractors.
-The purpose of these meetings is to: - review the effectiveness of mitigation / controls as construction progresses in the context of ecological and environmental mitigation; - discuss construction programme for the following week / fortnight look-ahead and agree actions on these matters.
+- 10.5.12 The ECoW attends a weekly (or fortnightly, if agreed) meeting which will include representatives from the Employer, Contractor, sub-contractors.
+The purpose of these meetings is to: - review the effectiveness of the ecological and environmental mitigation; - review the construction progress on site in the context of ecological and environmental mitigation; - discuss construction programme for the following week, and fortnight look-ahead; and - agree actions on these matters.

-10.5.19 The ECoW keeps a record of the following:
+10.5.13 The ECoW keeps a record of the following:

-- animal sightings and signs (including birds, in addition to other site ornithological monitoring), particularly those noted in searches one or two days in advance of construction; - weekly checks on the effectiveness of silt and pollution prevention measures; - the habitats of ground to be developed via survey at least a week in advance of construction work; - record of tasks carried out and written record of all verbal advice given. - 10.5.20 The ECoW maintains a GIS database of key recordings made during the construction period.
-Field records will use, if necessary, differential GPS technology captured into a field GIS system. - 10.5.21 The ECoW assists the Employer with the supply of relevant information for compliance assessment. - 10.5.22 The ECoW provides monthly reports throughout the construction period.
-On completion of construction works, the ECoW produces a final report to the Employer documenting the environmental and ecological effects of the construction period.
+- animal sightings and signs (including birds, in addition to other site ornithological monitoring), particularly those noted in searches one or two days in advance of construction; - the habitats of ground to be developed via survey at least a week in advance of construction work; - record of tasks carried out and written record of all verbal advice given. - 10.5.14 The ECoW maintains a GIS database of key recordings made during the construction period.
+Field records will use, if necessary, differential GPS technology captured into a field GIS system. - 10.5.15 The ECoW assists the Employer with the supply of relevant information for compliance assessment.

+- 10.5.16 The ECoW provides monthly reports (template will be provided by the Employer). - 10.5.17 The ECoW produces a final report to the Employer documenting the environmental and ecological effects of the construction period.
 The evidence for effects will be based on findings included in the minutes of weekly/fortnightly meetings, together with other recording information maintained by the ECoW.
-The report will relate results to residual effects predicted in the site's EIA Report documents.
+The report will relate results to residual effects predicted in the site's ES documents.
 The report will be made available to the Contractor and the Planning Authority.